-Operated with the the button and is functional only when the engine and fan are running.
+Operated with the button and is functional only when the engine and fan are running.

-The air conditioning system cools and dehumidifies (dries) as soon as the outside temperature is a little above the freezing point.
+The air conditioning system cools and dehumidifies (dries) as soon as the outside temperature is slightly above the freezing point.
 Therefore condensation may form and drip from under the vehicle.

 If no cooling or drying is required, switch the cooling system off to save fuel.
+When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.